-Proverbs 25:11 (MSG) The right word at the right time is like a custom-made piece of jewelry,
+The right word at the right time is like a custom-made piece of jewelry

-There are things that happen as part of life, which we can use to teach important lessons on living life or applying Biblical truth.
-For instance, if your child came home and started to talk to you about how she saw two children argue about something in school and how one child called the other child names.
-And the second child reacted, retaliated and soon a hostile argument broke out.
+There are things that happen as part of life, which we can use to teach important lessons on living life or applying biblical truth.
+For instance, your child comes home and starts to talk to you about how she saw two children argue about something in school and how one child called the other child names, and the second child reacted, retaliated, and soon a hostile argument broke out.
 While she is narrating something that happened in school, after you've listened attentively, you can use this as a teachable moment to show your child what is the best way to handle a situation like this.
-'What would you do if someone called you names?
-What is the best way to handle this situation?'
-As you discuss this with her you are imparting wisdom into her life and preparing her for the future.
+"What would you do if someone called you names?
+What is the best way to handle this situation?"
+As you discuss this with her, you are imparting wisdom into her life and preparing her for the future.